-To make our bin collection service more efficient and reduce the amount of waste going to landfill, we are introducing alternate week bin collections starting in October 2016.
+To make our bin collection service more efficient and reduce the amount of waste going to landfill, we are introducing alternate week bin collections across the Bradford district.

-This is initially going to be a pilot in the Wyke ward area (Thursday collections) only.
+The initial pilot is in the Wyke ward area (Thursday collections) only.

 This means that the collection day for your recycling waste (grey) bin will change.
 Your collection day will be a Thursday.

 Your general waste (green) bin will be emptied one week and your recycling (grey) bin will be emptied the following week.
 You can check further bin collection dates online

 If you have a smart phone or tablet, you can download our free app from the Google Play store or Apple App Store.
 It will remind you when to put your bins out for collection.
 Just search for Bradford Council.

 You can also order another recycling bin free of charge.